tuos-dcs/github-education-git-training/README.md

 Please feel free to skip modules if you want but some modules do rely on examples created in previous modules.

 - Module 0 "Setup Git and GitHub"
-- Module 1 "Git intro"
+- Module 1 "Git Basics"
 - Module 2 "More Git"

 ## When you are finished